techidaily/site-games-able/source/_posts/avoid-the-frustration-of-game-freezes-by-overcoming-10-common-problems.md

 ## 8 You Haven't Enabled Game Mode

  If you are using a Windows computer, it's worth enabling Game Mode.
-Doing so will[optimize your PC for games](https://www.makeuseof.com/tag/optimize-windows-10-gaming/) by limiting other activities.
+Doing so will [optimize your PC for games](https://www.makeuseof.com/tag/optimize-windows-10-gaming/) by limiting other activities.

 To enable Game Mode on Windows: